Hooded22/second_home_backend/README.md

 # Second Home hotel app - REST API

-This project is my first REST API created in node.js with express.
+Show project made in Node.js with exppress.
-I'm using it to try new things with node.js.
+Project is kind of simple system for hotel website.

 ## What include 💻

-- Wrote with typescript
-- Simple auth system
+- Simple CRUD with relations
-- JWT token authentication
+- Typescript
-- Feedbacks CRUD
+- Auth system
 - Permissions and roles
-- Hotel rooms CRUD
+- Validations
-- Unit tests
+- Unit and integration tests

-## Coming soon 👨‍💻

-- Booking system
-- Using image storage
-- Integration tests

-## What taught me that 🎓
+## What I've learned 🎓

-- Node.js typescript configuration
+- Node.js with typescript configuration
 - Mongoose and mongoDB
 - Express
 - JWT token
 - Routes, controllers etc.
 - Project structure
+- Testing endpoints, models and controllers